ml703852/ml703852/README.md

 <!-- About Section -->
 ### About Me

- • 🔭 I’m currently majoring in Computer Science at Riverside City College.
+ • 🔭 Computer Science student at Riverside City College.

- • 🌱 I’m currently learning Data Structures and Algorithms (C++) and Windows Presentation Foundation (WPF)/C#.
+ • 🌱 Currently learning Data Structures and Algorithms (C++) and Windows Presentation Foundation (WPF)/C#.

  • 👩‍💻 I aspire to pursue a career as a Software Engineer, with an interest in exploring opportunities in the field of Artificial Intelligence.